-Democrats, to date, have failed to examine internal factors -- such as public perceptions of Obama's policies for "hope and change" -- for this precipitous decline in political power.
-Instead, Democrats have persisted in the externalization of blame and fallen into the self-serving bias.
-Thus, as a result of deeply identifying the progressive agenda with the American national identity, they failed to see the blowback from a message that promotes national self-loathing, Christian bashing, radical social change, open border lawlessness, globalist agendas that padded the pockets of liberal-minded elites while destroying American jobs, contempt for traditional American values, and the toxic message of identity politics.
-Essentially, they were, and remain, blinded by ideological spectacles clouded by smugness and groupthink.
-Trump's victory became the quintessential example for many Democrats -- evidence -- that significant numbers of Americans must be racist, xenophobic, misogynistic, bigots.
+Democrats, to date, have failed to examine internal factors, such as public perceptions of Obama's policies for "hope and change," for this precipitous decline in political power.
+Instead, Democrats persisted in the externalization of blame and succumbed to the self-serving bias.
+As a result of deeply identifying the progressive agenda with the American national identity, they failed to see the blowback from a message that promotes national self-loathing, Christian bashing, radical social change, open border lawlessness, globalist agendas that padded the pockets of liberal-minded elites while destroying American jobs, contempt for traditional American values, and the toxic message of identity politics.
+Essentially, they were, and remain, blinded by ideological spectacles--their thinking clouded by smugness and groupthink.
+Trump's victory became the quintessential example for many Democrats--evidence--that significant numbers of Americans must be racist, xenophobic, misogynistic, bigots.

 Left-wing anti-Trump terrorism/extremist violence in the last eighteen months: